 The work in managing technology costs never stops.
 It needs constant effort, flexibility, and a readiness to adopt new practices.
 I plan to keep improving my methods and following the latest trends.
 This way, I can keep finding the funds needed for new initiatives and stay ahead of the competition.

-Drop me an email at, pete@livingthetech.com if you need me to review and make recommendations on your current technology expenditure and associated supplier/vendor contracts or to discuss this article further.
+Drop me an email at, pete@livingthetech.com if you need me to review and make recommendations on your current technology costs and associated supplier/vendor contracts or to discuss this article further.

 Spread the love